 A data warehouse, however, provides functionalities, like storing high-volume data along with performing various analytics and reporting services.
-In addition to real-time data, warehouses can hold data from multiple sources, including historical data and are an example of OLAP systems.
+In addition to real-time data, warehouses can hold data from multiple sources, including historical data.
+Data Warehouses are an example of OLAP systems.

 Data Warehouses vs Data Lakes

 Data warehouses can only store structured data from multiple sources in the same format.
 Warehouses can be used for ML and BI tasks, and their schemas are usually designed prior to implementation.
-Data scientists and business analysts usually prefer this kind of data because it saves time since the data is already normalized and ready to use.
-RudderStack is a preferred platform for data warehouse management because it helps you reduce the effort it takes to create and manage your data warehouse.
+Data analysts and business analysts usually prefer this kind of data because it saves time since the data is already normalized and ready to use.

 On-Premise vs Cloud Warehouse